 Why you want a Ford Focus RS Mk2

-- For many Blue Oval fans, the Ford Focus RS Mk2 is still the best Focus, with a perfect blend of road presence, gutsy power, sharp handling and inimitable five-cylinder soundtrack.
+- For many, the Ford Focus RS Mk2 is still the best Focus, with a perfect blend of road presence, gutsy power, sharp handling and inimitable five-cylinder soundtrack.
 Several Mk3 owners have gone back to Mk2s.

 - Stupendous tuneability sees folk extracting 1000bhp from the five-pot motor, and it’s an addictive arms race – although even a cheeky remap adds grins.